The Importance of Event Security For Event Planners

 Taking a tip from the airline industry, event planners can do more than just provide safety information literature (which as we know sadly, most people do not read) or notices such as signage via electronic displays of exits and evacuations points in emergencies etc.; start the event with a safety briefing – a plane never departs until passengers learn safety measures.
 The same should be done for facilities and premises.

-Security guards may or not be needed for your event but in our case it was necessary for contractors and ourselves whilst construction of the marquee and general build-up took place.
+Security guards may or not be needed for your event but in our case, it was necessary for contractors and ourselves whilst construction of the marquee and general build-up took place.
 Again, your risk assessment will dictate whether you should hire guards.
 It will also tell you whether those guards should be armed or unarmed.

 In hiring event security guard services, you usually have a large choice of companies to pick from.
 However, there are many questions you should have answered before making your final choice.
-If the venue is large, undoubtedly you will need the services of a large company, or the combination of several companies.
+If the venue is large, undoubtedly you will need the services of a large company or the combination of several companies.
 If this is the case, you may solicit these services through the use of a written request for proposal (RFP).
-Even if your event is small-scale, there are some basic questions you want answered:
+Even if your event is small-scale, there are some basic questions you want answering: